-To start a new project, click on the button New Project. . . with the small folder icon located at the right end of the WHAT menu bar (see Figure 1.1).
-This will open a new dialog window (see Figure 2.1) where you can enter various information about your project such as its title, author and location coordinates.
+To start a new project, click on the button New Project or click on the small folder icon located at the right end of the WHAT menu bar (see Figure 1.1).
+This will open a new dialog window (see Figure 2.1) where you can enter information about your project such as its title, author and location coordinates.

-Clicking on the button Save creates a new project folder named after your project title in
+Clicking on the button Save creates a new project folder named after your project title.